tejeez/geckokapula/hardware_v2/README.md

 ### Charging
-The battery charger works with any supply voltage from 4 V to 9 V between VCharge pin and GND (pins 19 and 20 header J1).
+The battery charger works with any supply voltage from 4 V to 9 V between VCharge pin and GND (pins 19 and 20 on header J1).

 5 V from a USB port or a cellphone charger should work fine.